 East Bay and Beyond // Day Trips East of San Francisco

-Distance: 13 miles / 20 minutes (but plan for a decent amount of traffic)
+Distance from San Francisco: 13 miles / 20 minutes (but plan for a decent amount of traffic)

 Everyone thinks of Oakland as the place most likely to get your car broken into, but this ain’t the case (in most parts of the city).
 With the cute boutiques in Piedmont, the beautiful, tree-covered Hills in Montclair, and the incredible food scene of the entire area, you won’t even feel like you’re in Oakland.